 “Unless you are a company that grew up on the web or mobile like Google, Facebook or Amazon, digital natives with the best internal systems and engineering talent, your data is trapped in lots of systems,” says Tasso Argyros, CEO and Co Founder of ActionIQ.
 “The customer journey is broken up and stuck in silos like your email system, or in-store POS.
 It is orbiting around a data centre that that has yet to built.
 It is value lost in the abyss.”

-In order to thrive, businesses need to find a mechanism that will allow them to focus on the right pieces of data to help them grow, and ignore the rest.
+In order to excel, businesses need to find a mechanism that will allow them to focus on the right pieces of data to help them advance, and ignore the rest.

 A company that focuses on smart data, rather than big data, is more likely to be concerned with those specific nuggets of information that will directly impact the business.
-Take Amazon, for example: by looking at consumers’ shopping patterns, Amazon can make educated guesses about what a particular consumer might be interested in, tailor its website accordingly and then hit that consumer with targeted ads.
+Amazon is one example that utilizes consumers’ shopping patterns, where they can make educated guesses about what a particular consumer might be interested in, tailor its website accordingly and then hit that consumer with targeted ads.
+Research on consumer age demographics, also shows that 19% of millennials use Amazon Prime for streaming service compared to the 11% of baby boomers.
+A helpful percentage that could persuade their attention to a bigger and growing crowd.
 By honing in on the information that’s useful to them, Amazon avoids spending time and energy on analyzing data that could be interesting but is ultimately useless.